tc39/proposal-ses/README.md

        * Evaluate `src` as if by calling the `eval` method originally added to `freshGlobal` prior to copying in the endowments.

-       * Return the completion value as the value that the `confine` call evaluates to.
-When `src` is an expression, this completion value is the value that `src` evaluates to.
+       * Return the completion value from evaluating `src`.
+When `src` is an expression, this completion value is the value that the `src` expression evaluates to.